numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 * ``common_instance(self, other) -> dtype or NULL``

-Where possible, a default implementation will be provided if the slot is ommitted or set to ``NULL``.
-Non-parametric dtypes do not have to implement:
+Where possible, a default implementation will be provided if the slot is omitted or set to ``NULL``.
+Nonparametric dtypes do not have to implement:

 * ``discover_descr_from_pyobject`` (uses ``default_descr`` instead)
 * ``common_instance`` (uses ``default_descr`` instead)